grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 that we need to address:

-1. **Using notebooks alone does not ensure reproducibility of your code.** The excact software libraries used must be documented.
+1. **Using notebooks alone does not ensure reproducibility of your code.** The exact software libraries used must be documented.
 Moreover, jupyter notebooks have been
    [critizised for containing hidden states](https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI/preview#slide=id.g362da58057_0_1) that hamper reproducibility.